33 Years of Experience in Divorce Law

 Our Divorce Law Firm Is Ready to Assist You

 Attorney John D. Mills has over three decades of experience handling cases related to:

 It is not enough to settle in general on these items.
 First, all parties involved must work out all the detailed terms.
 If they can’t, the judge decides these issues following a period of litigation where both parties gather evidence, depose witnesses, and argue the case to the judge through motions and hearings.

-With experience in high-powered civil litigation in Florida state and federal courts, Attorney Mills and her team at John D. Mills Attorney at Law can thoroughly represent your claims in all of the above points no matter how difficult.
+With experience in high-powered civil litigation in Florida state and federal courts, Attorney Mills and his team at John D. Mills Attorney at Law can thoroughly represent your claims in all of the above points no matter how difficult.
 We will fight hard to expedite legal family proceedings.

 Our goal is to settle your petition as smoothly and efficiently as possible, always protecting your legal rights and best interests.